 General Education

-General Education courses are a core element of all Monroe College degree programs.
+General Education courses are a core element of all Monroe University degree programs.
 These courses provide students with a broad foundation of knowledge and skills desired by employers.
 The general education curriculum develops students’ skills and abilities in the following areas: effective communication, critical thinking, information literacy, quantitative literacy, personal development, and social understanding and responsibility.
 Courses compliment major area, skills-based courses to create a curriculum that produces students who possess specialized major area knowledge, as well as the ability to analytically, creatively, and practically apply that knowledge.

 Courses in General Education include English, Math, Liberal Arts, Social Science, Humanities, Fine Arts, Foreign Languages, and Information Technology.